wooogler/assets/09_Academic_Writing.md

 # Write Research Questions For Every Paper

 When formulating research questions (RQs), it is essential to ensure that they help readers anticipate the research contribution.
 This includes understanding what new knowledge will be gained, predicting the methods that will be used to achieve the research goals, and comprehending the significance, purpose, or problem that the research addresses.
 It is crucial that RQs are purpose-driven and not solely centered around the use of tools or technology.
 The focus should be on the intended outcome or purpose of the technology, rather than the technology itself.
 For example, instead of asking how a new technology can be used, frame the question around how it can achieve a specific goal or facilitate a process.
 This practice aids in setting clear expectations for the research outcomes and methodologies.

 # Best Practices for Writing Abstracts

+An effective practice for writing abstracts for research papers involves an initial drafting process.
+This can be achieved by copying the first sentence of each chapter and pasting them together.
+This method serves as a starting point for the abstract, ensuring that it reflects the role of each chapter.
+It also means that the first sentence of each chapter should effectively summarize its content.

 The following content explains what should be included in the abstract.

-1. **Context and Significance**: Begin with one or two sentences explaining the context and significance of the study.
+- **Context and Significance**: Begin with one or two sentences explaining the context and significance of the study.
-2. **Problem Statement**: Include one or two sentences detailing the problem being addressed or studied.
+- **Problem Statement**: Include one or two sentences detailing the problem being addressed or studied.
-3. **Study Goal**: Provide one or two sentences explaining the goal of the study, which may involve describing what was done (e.g., using technologies to solve a specific issue).
+- **Study Goal**: Provide one or two sentences explaining the goal of the study, which may involve describing what was done (e.g., using technologies to solve a specific issue).
-4. **Methodology**: Describe the method in one or two sentences.
+- **Methodology**: Describe the method in one or two sentences.
-5. **Results**: Summarize the (anticipated) results in one or two sentences.
+- **Results**: Summarize the (anticipated) results in one or two sentences.
 This should be the most interesting AND significant takeaway of your study result.
-6. **Implications/Contributions** (optional): It is desirable to include one or two sentences explaining the implications or contributions of the work to the world.
+- **Implications/Contributions** (optional): It is desirable to include one or two sentences explaining the implications or contributions of the work to the world.
 (Now that we know what we found from this study, what does it mean to the world, i.e., people, researchers, future self).

 # How to write an Introduction